base-org/web/apps/base-docs/docs/tools/oracles.md

 ## API3

-The API3 Market provides access to 200+ price feeds on [Base Mainnet](https://market.api3.org/base) and [Testnet](https://market.api3.org/base-sepolia-testnet).
+The API3 Market provides access to 200+ price feeds on [Base Mainnet](https://market.api3.org/base) and [Base Testnet](https://market.api3.org/base-sepolia-testnet).
 The price feeds operate as a native push oracle and can be activated instantly via the Market UI.

 The price feeds are delivered by an aggregate of [first-party oracles](https://docs.api3.org/explore/airnode/why-first-party-oracles.html) using signed data and support [OEV recapture](https://docs.api3.org/explore/introduction/oracle-extractable-value.html).

 Unlike traditional data feeds, reading [API3 price feeds](https://docs.api3.org/guides/dapis/) enables dApps to auction off the right to update the price feeds to searcher bots which facilitates more efficient liquidation processes for users and LPs of DeFi money markets.
 The OEV recaptured is returned to the dApp.

 Apart from data feeds, API3 also provides [Quantum Random Number Generation](https://docs.api3.org/explore/qrng/) on Base Mainnet and Testnet.
-QRNG is a free-to-use service that provides quantum randomness on-chain.
+QRNG is a free-to-use service that provides quantum randomness onchain.
 It is powered by [Airnode](https://docs.api3.org/reference/airnode/latest/understand/), the first-party oracle that is directly operated by the [QRNG API providers](https://docs.api3.org/reference/qrng/providers.html).
 Read more about QRNG [here](https://docs.api3.org/reference/qrng).

 Check out these guides on how to: